How is Bail Determined in Pennsylvania?

 - The nature and severity of the alleged crime.

-- Whether you have a history of prior offenses.
+- Whether you have a history of prior offenses, and how long ago they occurred

 Finally, we cannot emphasize enough the importance of returning to court when scheduled to do so.
 If you fail to appear for a scheduled court date, you are “jumping bail” and can be returned to jail.
 It will also reflect poorly on your current case, and will make getting bail much more difficult should you ever find yourself charged with another crime in the future.
 Furthermore, you will forfeit the right to reclaim the bail money which was already posted.